eginamalaj/CleanCensusDat/README.md

 ## Data Sources

-All raw data is obrained from: **[Statistics Canada, Census of Agriculture 1981-2016](https://www12.statcan.gc.ca/census-recensement/index-eng.cfm)** Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.
+All raw data was obtained from: **[Statistics Canada, Census of Agriculture 1981-2016](https://www12.statcan.gc.ca/census-recensement/index-eng.cfm)** Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.
 Statistics Canada's open license can be found at: https://www.statcan.gc.ca/eng/reference/licence

 ## Resulting Dataset

 Final dataset (542,040 cells) was created by cleaning and formatting 80 raw tables (17,782,907 cells) included in this repository.
 Final product is a `censdat.RData` file that will be used for other analysis.

-## Author
-Egina Malaj, Ph.D.